antimatter15/obvious-rpc/README.md

 # Obvious RPC

-Obvious RPC is a technique for fully strongly typed client-server communication that is so obvious you'll wonder why it hasn't always been like this.
+Obvious RPC is a technique for strongly typed client-server communication that is so obvious you'll wonder why it hasn't always been like this.

 Your API simply consists of exported async methods in a file on your server.
 To call them from your client, you simply import the functions and call them.
 It's just plain TypeScript, so you'll be able to quickly navigate to the definition of a method on your server, refactor different endpoints, and verify argument types, and use autocomplete on the results.